MarimerLLC/csla/docs/Coding-standards.md

 ## Coding standards

 As far as coding standards – follow the code style you see in CSLA .NET.
-Here are some basic guidelines/rules:
+Some of the basics are covered by the `editorconfig` file in the repo.
+Here are some other basic guidelines/rules:

-* Please make sure to set your Tab stops to 2 and to USE SPACES in VS
 * Casing and stuff
   * Use _fieldName for all instance fields
   * Use ClassName